 Say “no” to noodle legs this ski season.
 The last thing you want is to hop off the ski lift and realize that you aren’t prepared to fly downhill and dodge trees, rocks, and other skiers.
 You’ll also, of course, want to minimize any potential for an injury.
-To make sure you’re ready to conquer the slopes this year, try out these nine exercises that all contribute to a major component of skiing.
+To make sure you’re ready to conquer the slopes this year, here are the nine best exercises for skiing to keep you prepped.

 1. For speed: sprints